Our Intake and Booking Process

 Our matches have a very high success rate but occasionally there will be a mismatch.
 Please let your psychologist know if you do not “click” with them, or would prefer to try a different treatment approach.
 If you do not feel comfortable doing this, you are encouraged to advise the Intakes Team.

-4. Intake email and questionnaires
+4. Client intake and questionnaires

 Following your conversation with our Intakes Team, you will receive a “welcome email” containing: